How to Check Blood Sugar

 - Consult with your doctor to determine how many times per day it is convenient to determine your blood sugar levels.
 Make a schedule and then make sure to follow it on a continuous basis.

 - Before using a glucose meter for the very first time, check its accuracy with the help of a control solution.
-A control meter, which can be a premade test strip or even a liquid, normally comes with the actual device so you don’t have to purchase additional sum of money for its purchase.
+A control meter, which can be a premade test strip or even a liquid, normally comes with the actual device so you don’t have to purchase additional supplies.

 - Take a notebook and keep track of your daily blood sugar level tests.
 It will help you in determining what medications are suitable for sugar control and which food item is better to regularize your glucose levels.